top of page

 9 may 2019 025.JPG

-ABOUT STURTON CYGNETS
+ABOUT STURTON CYGNETS CIO

 A Place to Shine

-We are Ofsted registered and provide places funded by the government for 2, 3 and 4 year olds starting the term after their birthday.
+We are Ofsted registered and provide places funded by the government for 2, 3 and 4 year olds.
 Children are entitled to receive 15 hours each week (in some cases 30 hours if you meet the criteria) that are funded by the government for 38 weeks of the year.
-We are open term time Monday to Friday offering sessions either 9-12, 12-3 or 9-3 and we take children from age 2 dependent on vacancies.
-We are based in Sturton by Stow Primary School with a large self contained room and an extensive enclosed outdoor area with opportunities to explore the school gardens.
-We have use of the School hall where PE sessions take place for the older children in preparation for them starting school and we visit the onsite children centre for story sessions when the children centre teacher is available.
+We are open term time Monday to Friday offering sessions either 9-12, 12-3 or 9-3 and we take children from age 2.
+You are able to take all your funding with us and can be used across all the sessions we offer subject to us having available spaces.

 All children are given a keyperson who will work in partnership with you to support their development and who will be responsible for planning stimulating activities that are fun and of interest to your child to help them succeed.